sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6700 - configuration-settings/1200 - fingerprint.md

 Fingerprints test for matching text in a document to determine whether it's a good fit for a config or not.
 There are two types of fingerprints:

 - one for optimizing extraction performance for standalone documents
-- one for segmenting PDF portfolios into separate documents.
+- one for segmenting portfolio files into separate documents.

 If you use a config for both  portfolio and standalone versions of the same document, Sensible automatically converts between the two and uses the appropriate fingerprint.